 Whether a lawsuit is won or lost, it should always be seen as a learning opportunity, albeit a stressful one.
 If a discrimination ruling goes against you, the course of action of a responsible employer is clear.
 You must immediately address the internal issue, find the causes and ensure it does not happen again.
 If the lawsuit is won, you are given a second chance to establish preventative measures that lead to consistent EEOC compliance.
 Sometimes, discrimination may be indirect or involuntary so investing more time and thought in diversity and inclusion programs and training can certainly help in the future.

 Employers are sometimes tempted to treat employees who have filed discrimination complaints (whether at the EEOC or internally) differently than others.
 Particularly in cases where the initial complaint or lawsuit proves to be unfounded, the urge for vengeance can be strong.
 Some employers lose faith in their accusers and end up victimizing them.
 This can get you in big trouble.
 Retaliation lawsuits are very severe and accounted for almost 45% of all charges filed in 2015.
 Courts can take your side in the original discrimination charge but they can still convict you for retaliation.
 Remember to create a clear no-retaliation policy and stick to it.

 Read more: What is EEO – A complete guide

 Frequently asked questions

-According to EEOC data, the average out-of-court settlement for employment discrimination claims is about $40,000.
-Studies of verdicts have shown that about 10% of wrongful termination cases result in a verdict of $1 million or more.
-Of these, employees lost at least half of all cases.
+- The average out-of-court settlement for employment discrimination claims, according to EEOC data, is approximately $40,000.
+However, about 10% of wrongful termination cases result in a verdict of $1 million or more, with employees losing at least half of all cases.

-If EEOC determines there is reasonable cause to believe discrimination has occurred, both parties will be issued a Letter of Determination stating that there is reason to believe that discrimination occurred and inviting the parties to join the agency in seeking to resolve the charge.
+- If the EEOC determines there is reasonable cause to believe discrimination has occurred, both parties will receive a Letter of Determination.
+This letter states that there is reason to believe that discrimination occurred and invites the parties to join the agency in seeking to resolve the charge.